allison-johnson/whats-for-dinner/notes.md

 [x] Downcase name of ingredient before it gets saved

 [] Add 'instructions' to new recipe form/create
+    Have @num_steps instance variable
+    Generate that many input fields in form using html Give each one a name using html
+    In recipes#create, manually add params[:instructions][#] to @recipe.instructions

 [] Can only access recipes/new if logged in